Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ## Mugshot Exhibit at Second April Studios ##

-[Second April Studios](https://www.secondaprilstudios.org) continues the Mugshot Exhibit, featuring my painting [Mistakes](/artwork/mistakes), for the month of June.
+The Mugshot Exhibit at [Second April Studios](https://www.secondaprilstudios.org) continues through the month of June and features my watercolor painting, [Mistakes](/artwork/mistakes).

 {{< row-start >}}
     {{< preview col="6" painting="/artwork/mistakes/" >}}
 {{< row-end >}}

-The painting is displayed prominently at the entrance to the gallery and exhibition will run throughout the rest of the month.
+The painting is displayed prominently near the gallery entrance and will remain on view throughout the remainder of the exhibition.

 {{< button href="/story/mistakes" text="View Painting" >}}